Coney Reyes: 1999: After Coney Reyes on Camera, return to teleseryes

 Months after Coney Reyes on Camera ended, Reyes returned to television by starring in Ang Munting Paraiso (1999–2002), a weekly family drama which ran for three years, chronicling around the life of Margarita Dionisio (Reyes) – the matriarch of the Dionisio family and the best cook in the town.
 Reyes stars with fellow veteran actor, Ronaldo Valdez as her husband, and CJ Ramos, Sarah Christophers, and Jericho Rosales as her children, respectively.

 During the run of Ang Munting Paraiso, Reyes also starred in Sa Puso Ko Iingatan Ka (2001–03) alongside Judy Ann Santos and Piolo Pascual portraying the mother of Patricia, played by Judy Ann Santos.
 This series would be Reyes last year in a soap opera following an almost four-year hiatus from television and also films.

 In 2004, Reyes appeared in her former daily show Eat...
 Bulaga!'s 25th Anniversary Special held in Expo Pilipino at Clark, Pampanga.
-With a special number herself and with Tito, Vic, and Joey, it was their first reunion as the memorable quartet in the programme, since Coney's departure from EB more than a decade ago.
+With a special number herself and with Tito, Vic, and Joey, it was their first reunion as the memorable quartet in the program, since Coney's departure from EB more than a decade ago.

 After her four-year hiatus, Reyes reunited with her Sa Puso Ko Iingatan Ka co-star Judy Ann Santos in 2007 to star in Ysabella (2007–08).
 This series catapulted Coney Reyes as being dubbed as the Primera Kontrabida.
 For her performance in Ysabella, she was nominated for Best Actress in the 22nd PMPC Star Awards for Television in 2008 for her portrayal as Victoria Amarillo.
 Coney Reyes's Victoria is one of the most iconic villains in Philippine television due to her attitude, schemes, and looks.

 Shortly after Ysabella ended, she starred in Maalaala Mo Kaya (2009) episode Tattoo alongside Rodjun Cruz, Jim Paredes, and Maureen Mauricio, and went on to star in more episodes.

 Twelve years after her reunion movie with Vic Sotto in Biyudo si Daddy, Biyuda si Mommy (1997), Reyes made her comeback to the film industry to star alongside Bea Alonzo, Derek Ramsay, and Sam Milby in And I Love You, a film revolving around three lovers.

 In 2010, Reyes made another return to television in Rubi (2010), a remake of the 2004 Mexican Televisa series of the same name.
 The series stars Jake Cuenca, Shaina Magdayao, Diether Ocampo, and Angelica Panganiban portraying the title role of Rubi, a girl who is scheming, ambitious, and cunning who has a conscience, but chooses not to listen to it to reach her dreams at the expense of others.
 Reyes plays the supporting role of Elisa Ferrer – Hector's (Ocampo) overprotective mother who disapproves of Rubi in being in her son's life and becoming his wife.